-BEAM has developed this low-cost service option framework after thorough consideration of the BEAD program's deployment and affordability objectives.
-This option takes into consideration increased broadband subsidy program enrollment while offering a price/performance tier that meets FCC's affordable broadband definition for low-income households.
-A target end-user effective rate of \$30 per month for a service offering at, or above, 100 Mbps download and 20 Mbps upload, with maximum round-trip latency of 100 milliseconds after ACP or any successor program is funded or created by the federal government.
+-A target end-user effective rate of \$30 per month for a service offering at, or above, 100 Mbps download and 20 Mbps upload, with maximum round-trip latency of 100 milliseconds with or without ACP or any successor program is funded or created by the federal government..

-- BEAD applicants and subgrantees may request modifications to this rate based on evidence of financial non-viability, but the rate must always be at or below the initial \$60 Not to Exceed level, subject to annual adjustments based on the Telecom Consumer Price Index, with a maximum annual increase no greater than the percentage increase for Internet services and electronic information as described below. - Is available to all households eligible for the Affordable Connectivity Program, or a successor program as modified by Congress.3 - In the event that the FCC during the period of this obligation revises the federal definition of broadband to a performance level that is higher than the 100/20 standard required currently for BEAD, that new federal definition shall become the required performance standard. - Allows the end user to apply the ACP benefit to the service price and encourages customers to participate in the ACP or successor program(s). - The specified price may be adjusted once per year based on the to the Consumer Price Index, up to a maximum annual upward adjustment equivalent to the Internet services and electronic information Consumer Price Index, as defined by the U.S. Bureau of Labor Statistics, beginning with an adjustment in the first new calendar year after the date of approval of this Initial Proposal Volume II by NTIA. - Is not subject to data caps, a reasonable installation fee, to the extent that customer premises equipment is excluded from the federal award budget, or other non-recurring charges, surcharges or usage-based performance reductions, and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere. - In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, permits Eligible Subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost. - To make households within subgrant service areas aware of the availability of the low-cost plan via public awareness campaign activities, as mandated by NOFO IV.C.2.c.iv.
+-BEAD applicants and subgrantees may request modifications to the \$30 target rate without ACP based on evidence of financial non-viability, but the rate must always be at or below the initial \$60 Not to Exceed level, subject to annual adjustments based on the Telecom Consumer Price Index, with a maximum annual increase no greater than the percentage increase for Internet services and electronic information as described below.

+-Is available to all households eligible for the Affordable Connectivity Program, or a successor program as modified by Congress.

+- In the event that the FCC during the period of this obligation revises the federal definition of broadband to a performance level that is higher than the 100/20 standard required currently for BEAD, that new federal definition shall become the required performance standard.

+- Allows the end user to apply the ACP benefit to the service price and encourages customers to participate in the ACP or successor program(s).

+- The specified price may be adjusted once per year based on the to the Internet services and electronic information providers Consumer Price Index, up to a maximum annual upward adjustment equivalent to the Internet services and electronic information Consumer Price Index, as defined by the U.S. Bureau of Labor Statistics, beginning with an adjustment in the first new calendar year after the date of approval of this Initial Proposal Volume II by NTIA.

+- Is not subject to data caps, a reasonable installation fee, to the extent that customer premises equipment is excluded from the federal award budget, or other non-recurring charges, surcharges or usage-based performance reductions, and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere.

+- In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, permits Eligible -

+- Subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost.

+- To make households within subgrant service areas aware of the availability of the low-cost plan via public awareness campaign activities, as mandated by NOFO IV.C.2.c.iv.